 The researchers concluded that Rituxan used alone for patients with PCNSL that does not respond to standard therapies may provide effective treatment for some patients, as regression of cancer was achieved in one-third of patients.
 The authors state that treatment with Rituxan warrants further study in combination with other chemotherapy agents; they add, “Maintenance [Rituxan] is well tolerated and may improve disease control in this patient population.”
 Further enrollment and follow-up for this trial are ongoing.

 Patients with PCNSL that has stopped responding to prior therapies may wish to speak with their physician regarding their individual risks and benefits of treatment with Rituxan alone as well as the participation in clinical trials evaluating this or other novel therapeutic options.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.eCancerTrials.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Batchelor T, Lesser G, Grossman S, et al. Rituximab monotherapy for relapsed or refractory primary central nervous system lymphoma.
 Proceedings from the 2008 annual meeting of the American Society of Clinical Oncology.
 Abstract #2043.